skunkteam/types/markdown/types.basetypeimpl.withconstraint.md

 ## BaseTypeImpl.withConstraint() method

-Create a new type use the given constraint function to restrict the current type.
+Create a new type based on the current type and use the given constraint function as validation.

 **Signature:**